strawbees/downloads-page/README.md

 ## Build

-Minimal build is required.
-The steps should be restricted to concatenate and compress files.
+Minimal build should be required.
+The steps should be restricted to transpile for backward compatibility mode, concatenate and compress files.

+Dev environment should run from source without compilation on "modern browsers".